Fun at the Fort

 5. Enjoy a Picnic

-Yogi will not be out for your picnic basket here at Fort Steele, but you may see a cat or two.
-We have set up picnic tables in many places around the site including the Government building, the field, and the schoolyard.
+Fort Steele has set up picnic tables in many places around the site including the Government building, the field, and the schoolyard.
 If you prefer to set up your blanket for a more traditional picnic we suggest looking at the green spaces in the schoolyard, Lambi yard, and of course the field to lounge in some shade.
 As the bakery has limited lunch options you may want to bring your own picnic food with you - but make sure to leave room for a cinnamon bun!

-Check out some of their recent Youtube videos!
+Be sure to check out some of their era appropiate Youtube videos!